How can I communicate with my student during Orientation?

 At Parent & Family Orientation, you will learn about resources, programs, and policies that can help your student throughout the undergraduate years.
 You will also learn about what to expect during your student's freshman year at Michigan, have the opportunity to talk with current U-M undergraduates about their experiences, and meet other parents and family members sending a student off to college.
 Most members of the Ann Arbor community, including faculty and staff members at the University, are often surprised by how much they learn at Parent & Family Orientation.
 Parent & Family Orientation is recommended for all families, but of course this is an optional program, and the choice to attend is a personal one.

-Your question not listed here?
+My question is not listed here.